Riccio Law Criminal Defense Overview

-Aggressive Criminal Defense In MA
+Versatile Criminal Defense Lawyer In Massachusetts

-Riccio Law understands the impact criminal charges can have on one’s livelihood and the importance of establishing an aggressive defense from the outset of a case.
-While charges may be inevitable, Attorney Riccio explores all avenues of defense to prevent a possible criminal complaint.
+At Riccio Law, we understand the impact criminal charges can have on one’s livelihood and the importance of establishing an aggressive defense from the outset of a case.
+While charges may be inevitable, we explore all avenues of defense to prevent a possible criminal complaint.

-Defendants are presumed innocent and it is the government’s burden to prove guilt beyond a reasonable doubt.
+Defendants are presumed innocent, and it is the government’s burden to prove guilt beyond a reasonable doubt.
 Attorney Riccio vigorously fights for his clients in court and believes in holding the government to their burden of proof.

-Learn more about why clients hire Anthony.
+Learn more about why clients hire Attorney Anthony Riccio .

 Massachusetts Criminal Defense Services